-In January 2003, the Food Bank was established as a subsidiary of Diocesan Catholic Charities with a separate Board having exclusive focus on the affairs and needs of the Food Bank.
-Under the leadership of President & CEO Paul Hesler, and Richard Wardell, the first Chairperson of the Board of Directors, the Food Bank took dramatic steps to increase its efforts to end hunger in the Southern Tier.
+In January 2003, the Food Bank is established as a subsidiary of Diocesan Catholic Charities with a separate board having exclusive focus on the affairs and needs of the Food Bank.
+Under the leadership of President & CEO Paul Hesler, and Richard Wardell, the first chairperson of the Board of Directors, the Food Bank take dramatic steps to increase its efforts to end hunger in the Southern Tier.

 The first Mobile Food Pantry Program was launched in July.
 This program utilizes beverage distribution trucks retrofitted for food banking purposes to deliver fresh produce, dairy and other food and grocery products directly to the consumer in rural areas.
 The first two trucks were donated by John Potter and the Seneca Beverage Company.

 Natasha Thompson is named President & CEO of the Food Bank.
 The Food Bank increases its food distribution by 30% to 6.7 million pounds to meet growing demand.